This is a guest post by Blaise Brooks of The Five Moms.

 Here are five ways YOU can get involved in your home and your community to help prevent medicine abuse:

-Talk to your teen.
 Teens who learn about the risks of drugs from their parents are 50 percent less likely to use drugs.
 Have a conversation with your teen about the side effects of cough medicine abuse.

 Visit WhatisDXM.com with your teen and discuss real stories from young people who tried abusing cough medicine.
 Offer your teen tips for resisting and standing up against peer pressure.

-Share resources and inform other adults about teen medicine abuse.
-Visit StopMedicineAbuse.org to find toolkits for educators, parents, law enforcement officials, school nurses, community leaders and retailers/pharmacists.
+Visit StopMedicineAbuse.org to find toolkits for educators, parents, law enforcement officials, school nurses, community leaders, and retailers/pharmacists.

 You can use the fact sheets, presentations, and other resources within the toolkits to help you start the conversation about teen medicine abuse.
-You can also host an event in your community to talk about substance abuse, treatment and intervention strategies.
+You can also host an event in your community to talk about substance abuse, treatment, and intervention strategies.

-Participate in the #ToMyTeen campaign.
 Research shows that teens who are validated by their parents are more confident and less likely to succumb to peer pressure, which can include the pressure to participate in risky activities such as cough medicine abuse.

 The #ToMyTeen campaign was created to spark a conversation among parents about what is positive about raising teens today.
 Share what makes you proud to be raising a teen.
-(And remind your teen that, while you may get frustrated at times, at the end of the day you are always proud to be his or her parent.)
+(And remind your teen that, while you may get frustrated at times, at the end of the day, you are always proud to be his or her parent.)

-Help to get the PACT Act on the agenda.
-Several states across the country have already taken action to prevent the sale of products containing DXM to minors, making it harder for teens to purchase these products for this dangerous use, while still keeping cough medicine accessible to those who use it for its intended purpose.
+Several states across the country have already taken action to prevent the sale of products containing DXM to minors.
+It makes it harder for teens to purchase these products for this dangerous use, while still keeping cough medicine accessible to those who use it for its intended purpose.

-Get active with your local chapter of Community Anti-Drug Coalition of America (CADCA).
-Community coalitions are comprised of parents, teachers, businesses and other community activists who are working together to make their communities drug-free.
+Community coalitions are comprised of parents, teachers, businesses, and other community activists who are working together to make their communities drug-free.

-Blaise is a mother of one, caregiver of two, accountant and community advocate.
+Blaise is a mother of one, caregiver of two, accountant, and community advocate.
 Blaise is also a contributor to The Five Moms blog on StopMedicineAbuse.org, working to spread the word about cough medicine abuse with other parents.
 Join the conversation by following Stop Medicine Abuse on Facebook and Twitter.